BonUzo29/Health-Insurance-claims-analysis/README.md

       Precision: 0.99898696080771
       Recall: 0.9989840000000001
       F1-score: 0.9989237508481799
-This model has very high precision, recall, and F1-score, indicating that it performs exceptionally well on your test data.
+This model has very high precision, recall, and F1-score, indicating that it performs exceptionally well on our test data.
 It can effectively identify positive cases while minimizing false positives and false negatives.

 ### Logistic Regression:
       Logistic Regression Metrics: